The OpenID Connect Session Management 1.0 draft series defines a mechanism for relying parties to:

 To let clients use session management draft 10 with AM, follow these steps:

 Go to Realms > Realm Name > Services > OAuth2 Provider.

 none|org.forgerock.oauth2.core.NoneResponseTypeHandlerplugin in the Response Type Plugins field, if it is not already present.

 Save your changes.

-On the Advanced OpenID Connect tab, enable OIDC Session Management, if it is not already enabled.
+On the Advanced OpenID Connect tab, select Enable Session Management, if it is not already enabled.